-To begin work as expeditiously as possible, the City currently requesting the Board review modified designs for the Meridian and Drexel Avenue portions of the plan.
-The remainder of the modified Lincoln Road master plan will be submitted for Board review in the near future.
+To begin work as expeditiously as possible, in 2023, the Board reviewed and approved modified designs for the Meridian and Drexel Avenue portions of the plan.
+The City is currently requesting approval for the remainder of the modified Lincoln Road master plan.